wlsnmrk/DotnetOrbitCamera/README.md

 # .NET Orbit Camera
 An editor-style orbit camera for [Godot Engine 4](https://godotengine.org), written in C#.
-Its properties are easily accessed from other C# scripts in your project.
+Useful for interfacing with other C# code in your project.

 ## Installation
 You **must** have a .NET release of Godot.
 The standard release of the engine does not support C# scripts.
-Other orbit-camera plugins exist for GDScript projects.

 Additionally, you **must** build your project after adding this plugin, but before enabling the plugin in your project settings.
 Enabling it without building your project will not work.